gongzone/javascript-advanced/02-기초(2)/01-Execution-Context.md

 - Create the global object
 - Create the 'this' object and bind it to the global object
 - Setup memory heap for storing variables and function references
-- Store functions and variables in global execution context and set to "undefined"
+- Store functions and variables in global execution context and set to "undefined" (Hoisting)

 Execution Phase